-- 24/7 breakdown cover
+- 24/7 roadside assistance

 - Driver safety telematics

-How much does a salary sacrifice cost?
+How much does elmo’s salary sacrifice scheme cost?

-Costs to the business
+Savings for the business

 Because employees pay for their electric car subscription via salary sacrifice, the cost of running the scheme for your business is effectively zero.
 Please contact firstname.lastname@example.org for more details.

 Unlike multi-year leases, we also don’t charge your business early termination fees in the event you choose to discontinue the scheme or an employee leaves the business.